viktorteren/Seto/README.md

-Software for PN creation based on Regions theory (TStoPN)
+Seto: a software for Transition System decomposition based on theory of regions
 ========================

 Part of code is based on PBLib (a fork of MiniSAT 2.2), NetworkX and CUDD package.

 Tested on Ubuntu 22.04.1 LTS

-# Required software (and how install it):
+## Required software (and how install it):
 - g++
 ```Bash
 sudo apt install g++